-Madison Trace leads the financial operations at SAOP.
+Madison Trace leads the all the operational activities at SAOP and New Leaf Justice Enteprises.
 She has more than ten years’ experience providing budget and financial reporting, procurement, and strategic planning.
 She is from Southeast Ohio and earned her bachelor’s degree from Ohio University.
 She enjoys cooking, traveling, and spending time with her husband and two sons.

 Heather Mitchell earned her BSW from Harding University and her Masters in Social Work from Monmouth University.
 She has been traveling, farming, and raising 3 kids for the last 6 years.
 She is committed to making a difference in her community, and being a strong advocate for survivors of sexual violence everywhere.

 Denise O’Donnell bringing to the table a wealth of knowledge from the accounting and business world, in particular, higher education.
 In addition to her career, Denise furnishes relationships with Non-Profit Organizations and counsels on varied industry advisory boards.
 Her true passion lies in teaching where she has taught a variety of accounting and business courses at University and Community College level.

 Gretchen has a bachelor's degree from Ohio State University and has been a grant writer, journalist, editor, and victim advocate.
 She is dedicated to helping advocates get the resources they need to empower survivors.
 In her spare time, she enjoys spending time on her farm and at the lake with her family, which includes her two children and husband.